quasarframework/quasar-framework.org/source/guide/app-directory-structure.md

 title: Directory Structure
 ---
 This is the structure of a project with all modes installed.
+There's no reason to be intimidated though!
-If you are a beginner, all you'll need to care about is `/quasar.conf.js` (Quasar App Config file), `/src/router`, `/src/assets`, `/src/pages` and optionally `/src/layouts`.
+> If you are a beginner, all you'll need to care about is `/quasar.conf.js` (Quasar App Config file), `/src/router`, `/src/layouts`, `/src/pages` and optionally `/src/assets`.
 ``` bash
 .
 ├── src/